 - Actual cash value: This is the depreciated value of the structure at the time of loss.

-Foremost offers several choices for liability coverage ranging from $25,000 up to $1 million.
+Foremost offers liability coverage for landlords in many different amounts.
 The following optional coverages are also available:

 - Loss of use